Thursday, February 23, 2012

 Even try to pretend like they understand,

-Like they've seen exactly where these people have been,
+Like they've been exactly where these people have been,

 'Cause they've never had to work like a slave